wdehoog/hutspot-ubports/README.md

 The easiest way to set it up is creating a config file as described in the [README from spotifyd](https://github.com/Spotifyd/spotifyd).

+Another huge problem is the audio getting choppy due to the phone being suspended when the display goes dark.
+Currently this is solved/hacked using a DBus call to `powerd` (requestSysState) by Hutspot when playing is active.
+If Hutspot crashes or quits it might not have notified `powerd` and then your battery live might be in danger.

 ## Developing
 You can build it with [clickable](http://clickable.bhdouglass.com/en/latest/).

+I tried to crossbuild spotifyd with the pulseaudio backend but it fails.
+If you know how to fix that please let me know.

 ## License